-Although nearly 90 percent of California mothers breastfeed or provide breast milk for their infants during the hospital stay, exclusive breastfeeding rates vary widely by region and among hospitals.
-Unfortunately, only about half of the breastfed infants in California hospitals receive only breast milk before discharge.
+Although nearly 95% percent of California mothers breastfeed or provide breast milk for their infants during the hospital stay, exclusive breastfeeding rates vary widely by region and among hospitals.
 The UC Davis Human Lactation Center partnered with the California WIC Association to raise awareness of the vital role that hospital policies play in the support of exclusive breastfeeding and to promote statewide adoption of policies that support exclusive breastfeeding in California hospitals.

 The reports have proven useful in creating change, receiving positive press coverage in all 5 major media markets in California since 2006.
 High performing hospitals took the opportunity to showcase their rates and some low performing hospitals took steps to evaluate their practices and make policy changes.
 Local coalitions convened meetings with hospital staff and advocates, expanding efforts already underway in the state to improve hospital practices.
 The California Department of Public Health launched the “Birth and Beyond California” Project, which offers staff training and other technical assistance to qualified hospitals interested in making institutional change.